About me

 Before my PhD, I worked as an IC design engineer at Analog Devices Inc., developing formal verification methods for application-specific ICs.
 I hold a Masters by Research in Electrical Engineering from Indian Institute of Technology, Madras, where I designed a sensing and algorithms framework for cardiac wearables.

-You can reach me at payalmohapatra2026 at u dot northwestern dot edu.
+📧 You can reach me at payalmohapatra2026 at u dot northwestern dot edu.
+And here is a link to my CV (last updated February 2025).

 Ongoing Projects